CraigIDent/SpliSER/README.md

 **Some tips to get started:**

-* If you have stranded data, use the --isStranded flag consistently for all of your commands. the default --strandedType "rf" means that that read strands are the opposite of the gene they map to.
+* If you have stranded data, use the --isStranded flag consistently for all of your commands. the default --strandedType "rf" means that that (first-in-pair) read strands are the opposite of the gene that they map to.

 * Always check your outputs for a few sites against the BAM file itself (using an alignment viewer like IGV) to see if the SpliSER output makes sense.
 Count how many uses of a splice site you see: does it match the alpha counts that SpliSER gave?
 How many reads map directly across the splice site without a gap, does it match the beta1 counts?

 You can catch a lot of issues with strandedness and annotation this way.

+## requirements
+- pysam
+- HTseq

 ## process